 Email Address.

-In the context of the Organization field, the EPDP Team noted there is currently no consistency in relation to how that field is used by the Registered Name Holder.
-Furthermore, assuming that the intent of that field is to denote a legal person, the EPDP Team considered the importance of obtaining clarification in relation to the liability should a Registered Name Holder still choose to provide personally identifiable information within the Organization field.
-As such, the group will seek information regarding other GDPR-compliant regimes and input from DPAs regarding how similar data fields are handled.
-Following this clarification, the EPDP Team may review the recommendation below in relation to the organization data element.
+In the context of the Organization field, the EPDP Team noted there is currently no consistency in relation to how this field is used by the Registered Name Holder, so there may be instances where it contains personally identifiable information.
+Assuming that the intent of this field is to denote a legal person, the EPDP Team intends to seek clarification in relation to potential liability should a Registered Name Holder provide personally identifiable information within the Organization field and that field is published in a freely accessible directory.
+Such a request would include information regarding other GDPR-compliant regimes and input from DPAs regarding how similar data fields are handled.
+Following this clarification, the EPDP Team may review the recommendation below in relation to the Organization data element.

-In the context of postal code and city, the EPDP Team discussed the role these data elements might play in narrowing down jurisdiction, but also observed that this information may also be obtained under the purpose to provide mechanisms for safeguarding Registered Name Holders' Registration Data.
+In the context of postal code and city, the EPDP Team discussed the role these data elements might play in narrowing down jurisdiction, and that data field, when published in combination, might reveal personally identifiable information.

-In relation to email communication, the EPDP Team considers that [to be completed].
+In the context of email address, the EPDP Team considers that [to be completed].

 The EPDP Team recommends that redaction must be applied as follows to the data elements that are collected.
 Data elements not redacted must appear in a freely accessible directory: